truenas/middleware/docs/userguide/freenas_quick.rst

 Once you have made your selection, click "Next" to continue.

-If the disks have already been formatted with ZFS, the next screen will instead prompt to import the volume, as seen in Figure 3.1c.
+If the disks have already been formatted with ZFS and the disks have **not** been encrypted, the next screen will instead prompt to import the volume, as seen in Figure 3.1c.

 **Figure 3.1c: Volume Import Screen**